 - Withdrawal from alcohol and other drugs

-Although gabapentin has a low addiction potential, especially when compared to other prescription pain medications like opiate drugs, it is not effective at relieving pain as the stronger, often more addicting medications.
-Therefore, many clinicians will prescribe gabapentin along with other drugs to address a specific condition or issue more effectively.
-This is important to note because if gabapentin is not working for you, you may desire stronger drugs to alleviate any issues you may be experiencing and as a result, addiction could come into play.
-Therefore, speaking with a doctor about how to combine gabapentin with alternative drugs that have a low addiction possibility is vital to ensure you are protecting your well-being and health.
-This is especially true if you have a history of addiction or notice addiction tendencies start to arise when taking any form of medication.
-These tendencies can include: wanting to take more than prescribed, seeking out stronger alternatives to alleviate pain, or hiding or keeping secrets about medication use from friends or family.
+Although gabapentin has low addiction potential, especially when compared to other prescription pain medications like opiate drugs, it is not as effective at relieving pain as the stronger, often more addicting medications.
+Therefore, many clinicians will prescribe gabapentin and other drugs to address a specific condition or issue more effectively.
+This is important to note because if gabapentin is not working for you, you may desire stronger drugs to alleviate any issues you may be experiencing.
+As a result, addiction could come into play.
+Therefore, speaking with a doctor about combining gabapentin with alternative drugs with a low addiction possibility is vital to ensure you are protecting your well-being and health.
+This is especially true if you have a history of addiction or notice addiction tendencies start to arise when taking any medication.
+These tendencies can include: wanting to take more than prescribed, seeking stronger alternatives to alleviate pain, or hiding or keeping secrets about medication use from friends or family.

 How Long Does Gabapentin Stay in Your System?

-How gabapentin is processed in the body depends on many factors such as: the type of gabapentin used, such as immediate-release, sustained-release, or enacarbil sustained-release, any underlying medical conditions, other medications used with gabapentin, and genetics (age, weight, gender, etc.).
-However, for most people, the half-life of gabapentin, meaning the period of time required for the amount of the drug to be reduced to half in the body, ranges from five to seven hours.
+How gabapentin is processed in the body depends on factors such as the type of gabapentin used, such as immediate-release, sustained-release, or enacarbil sustained-release, any underlying medical conditions, other medications used with gabapentin, and genetics (age, weight, gender, etc.).
+However, for most people, the half-life of gabapentin, meaning the time required for the amount of the drug to be reduced to half in the body, ranges from five to seven hours.

-While the liver is responsible for metabolizing most substances, gabapentin reacts a little different to the organs in the body.
+While the liver is responsible for metabolizing most substances, gabapentin reacts a little differently to the body’s organs.
 Instead of being broken down by the liver, gabapentin is primarily processed and metabolized by the kidneys.
-Because of this, gabapentin does not stay in the body for a long time, unlike some other substances that are processed by the liver.
-Considering the half life of the drug, most people would have the drug completely eliminated from their system around 48 hours after the last dose.
-However, just as gabapentin is processed by the body depending on a variety of factors, the rate at which it is released is also dependent on numerous factors.
+Because of this, gabapentin does not stay in the body for a long time, unlike other substances processed by the liver.
+Considering the drug’s half-life, most people would have the drug eliminated from their system around 48 hours after the last dose.
+However, just as the body processes gabapentin depending on various factors, the rate at which it is released also depends on numerous factors.

-For example, if the extended-release gabapentin was taken, the drug would continue to release through the body over a longer duration of time and, thus, would stay in the body longer than an immediate-release version.
-Furthermore, the amount taken, age and weight of the individual, and differences in kidney functioning can affect how long it takes for this medication to eliminate from the body.
+For example, if the extended-release gabapentin were taken, the drug would continue to release through the body over a longer time and, thus, would stay in the body longer than an immediate-release version.
+Furthermore, the amount of drug, age and weight of the individual, and differences in kidney functioning can affect how long it takes for this medication to be eliminated from the body.
 As such, older individuals or someone who has a lower body mass index or weight typically experience longer elimination times than someone who is younger or with a higher body mass index or weight.
 Lastly, hydration can quickly speed up the process of excreting this medication since the drug is primarily metabolized through the kidneys and eliminated through urination.

 How Does Detox from Gabapentin Work if it Stays in Your System for a Long Time?

-Although gabapentin is considered relatively safe to take, it is important to speak to a medical professional that can assess whether this medication is right for you.
-Furthermore, if you are taking gabapentin to help with the withdrawal symptoms experienced from a drug or alcohol detox, it is vital that you seek help for your addiction, as well.
-As such, it could be extremely beneficial to your well-being and sobriety that you either attend an inpatient or intensive outpatient drug rehab that can safely guide you on your path of detox and lasting sobriety.
+Although gabapentin is considered relatively safe, it is important to speak to a medical professional to assess whether this medication is right for you.
+Furthermore, if you are taking gabapentin to help with the withdrawal symptoms experienced from a drug or alcohol detox, you must also seek help for your addiction.
+It could be extremely beneficial to your well-being and sobriety to attend an inpatient or intensive outpatient drug rehab that can safely guide you on your path of detox and lasting sobriety.
 It is equally important that you seek help if you are struggling with an anxiety disorder so that it doesn’t turn into something more serious in the future, even causing a possible lapse into a substance abuse disorder.

 Frequently Asked Questions

-Gabapentin can affect people differently depending on certain variables like age, weight, and genetics.
-Because of this, your doctor may start you on a low dosage so that the drug does not build up in your body too quickly and cause adverse side-effects.
+Gabapentin can affect people differently depending on age, weight, and genetics.
+Because of this, your doctor may start you on a low dosage, so the drug does not build up in your body too quickly and cause adverse side effects.

 Most side-effects experienced from gabapentin are mild and will go away after a few days.
-Consult your doctor on how to slowly decrease your dosage so that the side-effects won't be severe.
+Consult your doctor on slowly decreasing your dosage so the side effects won’t be severe.

-Depending on certain genetic factors, you should start to notice gabapentin start to relieve your pain after one to two weeks of taking this medication, however, it may take longer for some people.
+Depending on certain genetic factors, you should notice that gabapentin starts to relieve your pain after one to two weeks of taking this medication.
+However, it may take longer for some people.
 Your doctor should review what an appropriate dosage will look like for you.

 Gabapentin can cause feelings of calmness, euphoria, and relaxation.
 When taken with other drugs, especially opiates, gabapentin may enhance these euphoric feelings.
-It is important to consult with a doctor about other medications you are taking in order to avoid any adverse side-effects.
+It is important to consult with a doctor about other medications you are taking to avoid any adverse side effects.